diogopjesus/sd-assignments/README.md

 # SD Assignments
-This repository contains the assignments for the Distributed Systems course at Universidade de Aveiro.
+This repository contains the assignments developed for the Distributed Systems course at Universidade de Aveiro.
 Assignment descriptions can be found [here](https://github.com/diogopjesus/sd-assignments/tree/main/others).

 ## Assignment 1